Local types of $(\Gamma,G)$-bundles and parahoric group schemes

 It follows that the map is ${\rm Aut}(G)$-equivariant and it is also an isomorphism which further restricts to an isomorphism

 which is $G_{\ad}\rtimes \Gamma$-equivariant.
 This concludes the lemma. \end{proof}

-\begin{prop} If the smooth algebraic curve $C$ is affine, then $ \mathcal{G} \cong \pi_*( G \times \Ct )^\Gamma $, where the action of $\Gamma$ on $G_C$ is induced from the splitting \eqref{eq:splitting} and $\Gamma$ acts on $\Ct$ described above. \end{prop}
+\begin{prop} If the smooth algebraic curve $C$ is affine, then $ \mathcal{G} \cong \pi_*( G \times \Ct )^\Gamma $, where the action of $\Gamma$ on $G_{\Ct}$ is induced from the splitting \eqref{eq:splitting} and $\Gamma$ acts on $\Ct$ described above. \end{prop}

-\begin{proof} \Cref{lem:trivialGGamma} shows that the $(G_\ad,\Gamma)$ bundle ${\Eco}$ is isomorphic to the trivial $(G_\ad, \Gamma)$-bundle $\Ct \times G_\ad$.
+\begin{proof} \Cref{lem:trivialGGamma} shows that the $(\Gamma, G_\ad)$-bundle ${\Eco}$ is isomorphic to the trivial $(\Gamma,G_\ad)$-bundle $\Ct \times G_\ad$.
 Then, the proposition follows from \cref{lem:reductive}. \end{proof}

 We conclude this section with a description of generically split groups over $C$.
-For this purpose, we recall that a reductive group scheme $\mathcal{G}$ over $C$ is called generically split if $\mathcal{G}_{k(C)}$ is a split reductive group scheme over the function field $k(C)$ of $C$.
+For this purpose, we recall that a simple group scheme $\mathcal{G}$ over $C$ is called generically split if $\mathcal{G}_{k(C)}$ is a split simple group scheme over the function field $k(C)$ of $C$.